 Getting kids outside in the cold and wet weather can be a challenge, we know.
 But doctors and teachers agree that kids need lots of time outside for a variety of reasons.
 Playing outside sparks imagination, improves motor skills and balance, provides a setting to learn about the natural world, boosts Vitamin D and promotes a healthy lifestyle that decreases obesity.

-In the spirit of #4, I thought I’d share a little more with you today about C’s new outdoor preschool.
+I thought I’d share a little more with you today about C’s new outdoor preschool.
 The photos here are all from his first day but they give a nice sense of the grounds the children are free to explore each day.
-Of course, this time of year we’re heavily employing our 5 Steps for Dressing Kids for Rain and Cold
+Of course, this time of year we’re heavily employing our 5 Steps for Dressing Kids for Rain and Cold.

 I think the first thing everyone wants to know about outdoor preschool (and I was no exception), is where do the kids go if the weather gets really bad?
 Our school has a rather large, 18′ teepee that provides shelter when the weather is bad and the kids need to rest, or snack, or read a story.
 It’s a little hard to tell from this photo but it really is big.
 On orientation day all 12 kids plus their families and 3 teachers easily fit inside.